 The wellbeing criteria are a tool for self-evaluation on how your company already comply with important aspects of wellbeing.
 If most of the criteria can be answered positively your company is entitled to be displayed in our South Baltic Wellbeing Atlas to many potential customers interested in wellbeing travel and leisure.

-For a touristic offer, product or service to qualify as delivering wellbeing to the guest, the provider and host should strive towards implementing these five core values and act following them:
+For a touristic offer, product, or service to qualify as delivering wellbeing to the guest, the provider and host should strive towards implementing these five core values and act following them:

-- An honest tourism product, service and host that guests can trust.
+- 1) An honest tourism product, service and host that guests can trust.
 It will make the guest feel safe and relaxed.
-For both hosts and guests, honesty is, therefore, pivotal to experience inner harmony and wellbeing. - Caring means providing for the physical and emotional needs of others and supporting life in all its forms.
-It involves empathy, compassion and consideration. - 1.
-Do you have a strategy on making use of all food products wasting as little as possible?
+For both hosts and guests, honesty is, therefore, pivotal to experience inner harmony and wellbeing. - 2) Caring means providing for the physical and emotional needs of others and supporting life in all its forms.
+It involves empathy, compassion, and consideration. - 3) When being aware, both hosts and guests are attentive to how they feel and perceive the ambience around them consciously.
+Therefore, awareness is a prerequisite to intentional and conscious cherishing of harmony and balance for the body, mind, soul, community, and the World. - 4) Being kind implies a positive and friendly attitude and behaviour, considering the feelings of others. - 5) Joy is a state of wellbeing characterized by positive and pleasant feelings.
+Hosts can, and should, also share their joy with guests.
+A joyful encounter, experience and day bring happiness to life.